HajagosNorbert/SZTE-os-scheduling/README.md

 ```sh
 go run cmd/proc-gen/main.go --help
 ```
-You can use these two execuatbles together with some basic command piping to make them work well with eachother.
-They are only separated in case you want to generate your own input.json file.
+You can use these two execuatbles together with some basic command piping to make them work well with each other.
+They are only separated in case you want to generate your own input.json file (name does not matter, but the format is JSON).

 ```sh
 go run cmd/proc-gen/main.go | go run cmd/simulate/main.go
 ```
 Take a look at the `run-example` target of the [Makefile](./Makefile).

-Everything writes and reads from standard input and standard output, so if you want to keep the generated json input, one way is to do this:
+Everything writes and reads from standard input and standard output.
+Only the report is guarenteed to be generated into a `output.html`.
+If you want to keep the generated json input, one way is to do this:
 ```sh
 go run cmd/proc-gen/main.go | tee input.json | go run cmd/simulate/main.go
 ```